eoral/loan-api/README.md

 # Endpoint: List Loans For A Given Customer
 - Make a GET request to `/loans`
+- Users with ADMIN role can operate on all customers.
+Other users can operate on customers that were created by them.
 - Request params:
   - customerId: long, required
   - numberOfInstallments: integer, optional